Sign up to our Newsletter

 JD

 • Resume: This resume should outline the extracurriculars and work experience you pursued during your undergrad.
-Since most students have little or no legal experience at this stage, more volunteer and extracurricular experiences are expected on this resume than the LLM one.
+Since most students have little or no legal experience at this stage, more volunteer and extracurricular experiences are expected on this resume than on the LLM one.

 • Personal Statement: This personal statement serves the same function as the LLM one to give more insight into each candidate.